gillian-guide/gillian-guide.github.io/docs/en/essential-modding/additional-fixes.md

 !!! warning ""
     [FusionFix](../essential-modding/fusionfix.md) is required for most mods. **This page will assume you have it installed and will not remind you of it.**

+!!! warning "For Linux users"
+    When installing mods, be careful and take note when filenames have different casing (e.g. `weaponinfo.xml` and `weaponInfo.xml`).
+Make sure to merge them accordingly.

 ---

 ## [Luis' Helmet Reflections Fix](https://www.gtainside.com/en/gta4/skins/125863-luis-s-helmet-reflections-fix/)